 dooloop is an accessory dog product by inventor Elizabeth Herriman, owner of Houndswag, a new innovative dog products company in Cape Elizabeth, Maine.

-Herriman came to ARCADIA designworks with a rough, handcrafted prototype that ARCADIA’s designers quickly transformed using SolidWorks software, plus 3D printed a series of prototypes to prove the concept and refine the design.
+Herriman came to ARCADIA designworks with a rough, handcrafted prototype that ARCADIA’s designers quickly transformed using SolidWorks software enabling a series of 3D printed prototypes for proof of concept and design refinement.

-The dooloop, manufactured in Kennebunk, Maine by G&G Products is an injection-mold of a biodegradable plastic.
+The dooloop, currently manufactured in Kennebunk, Maine by G&G Products is made from an injection-molded biodegradable plastic in 5 colors.

-For the product-label’s graphics and hang tag, ARCADIA directed Elizabeth to the talented team of Jessica Masse and John Hafford owners ofDesignLab in Millinocket, Maine.
+For the product-label graphics and hang tag, ARCADIA directed Elizabeth to the talented team of Jessica Masse and John Hafford owners ofDesignLab in Millinocket, Maine.